An erratic guide to consistent writing.

 However, titular originally meant pertaining to a title in name only and still means someone whose title, or claim to a title, comes without any real substance because that responsibility is delegated to another or has vanished.
 Roman Catholic clergy sometimes might be referred to as, for example, the titular Bishop of X where X is a see or jurisdiction which no longer exists.

 Instead of the angular and potentially technical titular, consider the quirky and much more relevant eponymous whose narrow definition leaves no room for doubt.

 Verdict: Has no power here.

 Unlike impactful, unique is actually an excellent word.
 Unfortunately, it is not always used properly because, despite its frequent and correct use in popular media, it has somehow become synonymous with unusual or distinctive.

 For the avoidance of all doubt, unique means one of a kind or singular.
 If something is unique, there are no other examples of it.
 It exists, therefore, as a binary state.
 Something is unique or it is not.
 It cannot be quite unique, very unique, incredibly unique, more unique, less unique, and certainly not, as I once read in a forum, somewhat unique.

 The presence of a modifier should be an immediate warning in your own writing that you have used unique incorrectly.
 Review the clause and think, ‘What do I actually mean by this?’
 Most of the time, distinctive and unusual or their synonyms will do the job properly.

 There is an exception, however.
 It is possible, although not necessarily advisable, to refer to something as almost unique.
-The implication here is that there may be one or two things like it, but whatever it is is up for debate for whatever reason.
+The implication here is that there may be one or two things like it, but there is also a degree of doubt hanging over the assertion.

 Verdict: This word is one of a kind and should be used as such.